EgoMoose/Rbx-Gui-Library/README.md

 1. It should attempt to seamlessly integrate into standard Roblox Lua UI programming.
 There are no complex frameworks or big setups, this should feel familiar like using built-in UI objects.
 2. The style of the components should be easy to change so that developers can have functionality without having to sacrafice artistic direction.

+Documentation for each class/constructor is in the individual module.
+You can also see the test place for an example of the components in use.

 Currently GuiLib provides support for:

 * Checkbox Labels